californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Not have exceeded 25 mph over the speed limit if you have a speeding citation

-Note that attending a traffic school also means you are paying the ticket.
+Note that attending a traffic school also means you are paying for the ticket.
 The cost of the traffic school includes the amount on your ticket.

-California provides two options for contesting a traffic ticket in court.
-You can request an arraignment and get a hearing date.
-Alternatively, you can request trial by written declaration.
-This allows you to challenge your citation in writing.
-You must pay a bail deposit to proceed with trial by written declaration.
+• Request a trial by written declaration; this allows them to challenge your citation in writing.
+However, they are usually required to pay a bail deposit to proceed with trial by written declaration

 • Have a ticket that is not past its due date